-- Withdrawal from sponsored research projects; - Change in the Respondent's campus housing; - Exclusion from all or part of campus housing; - Exclusion from specified activities or areas of campus; - Prohibition from participating in student activities or representing the University in any capacity such as playing on an official team; serving in student government; participating in a recognized student organization; or participating in academic honor ceremonies; - Interim suspension; or - Any other protective restrictive measure that can be used to achieve the goals of this policy.
+- Referral to resources to assist in obtaining a protective order; - Referral to resources to assist with any financial aid, visa, or immigration concerns; or - Any other remedial Supportive Measure that does not unreasonably interfere with either party's access to education or employment opportunities can be used to achieve the goals of this policy. - Emergency removal of a Student Respondent - Paid or unpaid administrative leave for the Employee Respondent; - Withdrawal from sponsored research projects; - Exclusion from all or part of campus housing; - Exclusion from specified activities or areas of campus; - Prohibition from participating in student activities or representing the University in any capacity such as playing on an official team; serving in student government; participating in a recognized student organization; or participating in academic honor ceremonies; - Interim suspension; or - Any other protective restrictive measure that can be used to achieve the goals of this policy.